• Skip to primary navigation

 What are ESG Funds?

-- Environmental – This aspect assesses issues like sustainable use of natural resources and sensitivity towards ecological threats.
+• Environmental—This aspect assesses issues like sustainable use of natural resources and sensitivity to ecological threats.
 For example, a company that works to reduce its carbon footprint or restore biodiversity would be graded well in this section.

-- Social – The social aspect of ESG funds grades the companies based on how they treat their supply chains and their workforce.
-For example, it checks if employees face gender or racial equality or if the supply chains are associated with child labor.
+• Social—The social aspect of ESG funds grades companies based on how they treat their supply chains and workforce.
+For example, it checks whether employees face gender or racial equality or whether the supply chains are associated with child labor.

-- Governance – Lastly, this part scrutinizes the decision-makers and major stake owners in companies.
+• Governance— Lastly, this part scrutinizes the decision-makers and major stakeholders in companies.
 For instance, if there’s a serious lawsuit against the owner or a bad criminal reputation.

 Unlike other mutual, ETF, and bond funds, ESG funds only include companies that comply with their principles.
 That’s why, if you buy an ESG fund, not only are you making a safe investment choice but doing your bit to promote a sustainable and responsible society.